RepreZen/OpenAPI-Essentials-Workshop/README.md

 Source files are in OpenAPI 3.0 format.

-Workshop attendees will want to download or clone the repository to a writable folder to complete the exercises.
+Workshop attendees can download or clone the repository to a writable folder to complete the exercises.

 ## OpenAPI Editing Tools